What is in a Journal Entry?

 First, let’s look at what typically is included in a journal entry by a bookkeeper or accountant for an e-commerce business.
 Manually collecting this information usually requires aggregating all parts of a sales channel's transactions over a defined period of time.
 Transactions that happen online between a customer and a merchant may include:

-Payment Processor Fees - Any online transaction that passes a credit card through a secure service will typically incur a payment processor fee.
+• Payment Gateway Fees - Any online transaction that passes a credit card through a secure service will typically incur a payment gateway fee.
 These are processed at the same time that an order is placed, or a refund is processed.
 These do not stand alone as transactions.

 Webgility uses the same information from orders, refunds, and expense transactions to allow you to assign these income, expense, cost of goods sold, tax liability, and deposit accounts for an automated daily or weekly sync.